-Extolling the virtues of college education has been a timeless trope across generations.
+Before the coronavirus hit and changed college life forever, extolling the virtues of a college education has been a timeless trope across generations.
 However, it can be tempting to start working towards your future straight out of high school, instead.
-Why not forego student loans for the chance to create your own education, take trips abroad to experience the world, or just gain financial security?
+Why not forego student loans for the chance to create your own education outside the classroom, taking trips abroad to experience the world (pre- and post-coronavirus), or just gaining financial security?

 Here are three reasons why you should invest time in a college education, and three reasons to invest in other experiences instead.